15 Must-See Horror Anime Movies, Ranked

 13. King of Thorn (2010)

 Released in 2010, "King of Thorn" is a gruesome blend of sci-fi and monster horror that is often referred to as "Sleeping Beauty" with a twist.
-It's another anime about a world ruined by a global pandemic, but this time people are suffering from the Medusa Virus, which essentially causes victims to turn to stone.
+It's another horror anime movie about a world ruined by a global pandemic, but this time people are suffering from the Medusa Virus, which essentially causes victims to turn to stone.

 In a last-ditch effort to save humanity, 160 volunteers who have been diagnosed with the disease are placed in cold sleep while scientists develop a cure.
 But when they wake up, the facility is changed, covered in thorns and full of horrific creatures that immediately tear into the newly awakened group.